eric-spoerner/school-district-analysis/README.md

 Two distinct versions of this analysis are contained in this repository:

 * the initial analysis, conducted in [PyCitySchools.ipynb](PyCitySchools.ipynb)
-* a secondary analysis, conducted in [PyCitySchools_Challenge.ipynb](PyCitySchools_Challenge.ipynb), altered the original script to remove compromise test data after a cheating scandal was identified in one specific school at one grade level.
+* a secondary analysis, conducted in [PyCitySchools_Challenge.ipynb](PyCitySchools_Challenge.ipynb), altered the original script to remove compromised test data after a cheating scandal was identified in one specific school at one grade level.
 This version was also refactored to streamline flow, adhere to coding best practices, and provide markdown comments where appropriate.

 ## Table of contents